 For instructions on how to adjust the latency see the Latency Test page in the manual.

-Choose(you don't need to save any of your tests).
+Choose(you do not need to save any of your tests).
 You are ready for your first overdubbing session.

 Confirm the following settings in the Transport menu: